 And this, dear reader, is where you need a good set of hip waders, because the bullshit gets real deep, real quick.

 Go back up to the graphic above, where we see the unit solid angle, or steradian.
 See that area on the inside of the sphere?
 If the radius is a meter, then there is 1 lux of light (candela per square meter) in that area.
 If the radius is a foot, then there is 1 footcandle of light (candela per square foot) in that area.
-There are 10.76 square feet in a square meter, so a lux value is about 11 times higher than a FC.
+There are 10.76 square feet in a square meter, so a FC value is about one-eleventyth of a lux.
 Or, 55lx = 5FC.
 Roughly.
 So, keep in mind, that the higher lx value does not mean it’s brighter than the same light source in FC.
 This like how 39″ is not actually longer than 1 meter.
 And yes, it’s also one lumen per unit of area.
 Because you weren’t confused enough.
 Now, 1lx isn’t a whole lot of light, it’s about what you can measure on the ground under a full moon.
 This means our sphere above is a pretty dim bulb.